eh8/chenglab/README.md

 > You'll need to run this script as sudo or have sudo permissions.

 > [!WARNING]
 > This script is primarily meant for my own use.
-Using it to install
+Using it to install NixOS on
-> NixOS on your own hardware will fail.
-At minimum, you'll need to do the
+> your own hardware will fail.
+At minimum, you'll need to do the following
-> following before attemping installation.
+> before attemping installation:
+>
-> 1. create your own config in the `machines/` folder
+> 1. Create a configuration for your own device in the `machines/` folder
-> 1. retool your own sops-nix secrets
+> 1. Retool your own sops-nix secrets or remove them entirely if you don't use
+>    sops-nix
-> 1. create an entry in `flake.nix`
+> 1. Add an entry to flake.nix referencing the configuration created in step 1

 ```
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/eh8/chenglab/main/install.sh)"